Amitkumar777742/Hayward-synthesis-Ecommerce-project/README.md

 Open the website in your browser at http://localhost:3000.

 Deployment
 The frontend is deployed on Netlify.
-You can view the live version here: Hayward Synthesis E-Commerce Website
+You can view the live version here: https://hayward-synthesis-ecommerce.netlify.app/

 Contributing
 Fork the repository.